-The Board hopes to report more progress on finding a resolution to some of these issues and the continued implementation of a comprehensive multiple authorizer system next year.
-In the meantime, the Board encourages the Legislature and other major stakeholders to analyze and discuss approaches to funding for authorizers.
+While the Board had hoped to report more progress on finding a resolution to some of these issues and the continued implementation of a comprehensive multiple authorizer system this year, the reality is none of these issues are currently high priorities for the Board given the breadth and urgency of other issues before the Board.
+The Board hopes to make some headway in the coming years on addressing these issues.
+In the meantime, the Board encourages the Legislature and other major stakeholders to analyze, discuss, and engage the Board with potential solutions.